 Full time students must take a minimum of 5 courses for K8 and 6 courses for high school to be considered full time students.
-Kindergarten students are part-time or full-time.
+Kindergarten students are full-time.
+CPA is a full-time enrollment school.
 CPA does not allow for dual enrollment with other public schools.
 Students who are dually enrolled with another school in addition to attending CPA will be given the choice to withdraw from one of the institutions.